uwcartlab/webmapping/Chapter11/readme.md

 Chapter 11: Coordinated Visualizations
 =====================================

 Congratulations on building your first basemap with D3!
-In Week 10, we will will apply what you have learned about D3 selections, scales, and geographic features for dynamically creating a coordinated, multiview visualization of your multivariate attribute dataset.
-Week 10 includes two long lessons and ends with Activity 10, a choropleth map with linked bar chart:
+In Chapter 11, we will will apply what you have learned about D3 selections, scales, and geographic features for dynamically creating a coordinated, multiview visualization of your multivariate attribute dataset.
+Chapter 11 includes two long lessons and ends with Activity 10, a choropleth map with linked bar chart:

 -   In Lesson 1, we walkthrough the steps needed to dynamically join your attribute and geospatial data and then symbolize your choropleth map using a color scale.
 The choropleth map is added atop the basemap you completed for Activity 9.
--   In Lesson 2, we describe how to draw a complementary bar chart, modifying the bubblechart example from Week 8.
+-   In Lesson 2, we describe how to draw a complementary bar chart, modifying the bubblechart example from Chapter 9.

 In completing the previous module, you should have loaded your spatial and attribute data into the browser and used projection and path generators to draw a basemap from your spatial data.

-After this week, you should be able to:
+After this chapter, you should be able to:

 -   Create a choropleth map based on attribute values for a single attribute within your multivariate dataset.
 -   Draw a bar chart representing the same attribute values visualized on the map, with the bars automatically sorted from smallest to largest.